 We welcome all prospective graduate students to the Graduate School at Jarvis Christian University.
 The Office of the Graduate School is housed in the Charles E. Meyer Building, Suite S-39.
-The Graduate School is led by a Dean, Dr. Saliba D. Mukoro, who reports directly to the Provost and Vice President for Academic Affairs, Dr. Glenell Lee-Pruitt.
+The Graduate School is led by a Dean, Dr. Saliba D. Mukoro, who reports directly to the Interim Provost and Vice President for Academic Affairs, Dr. Cynthia Hester.
 The Graduate School has a Graduate Council made up of Graduate Program Coordinators, appointed graduate faculty members, and selected graduate students.
 The Council is chaired by the Graduate School Dean.

 The University web site has a Graduate School link that provides information for prospective graduate students regarding our graduate programs, application procedures, and other information related to graduate education at Jarvis Christian University.
 We have provided links to make it easy for you to find all the information you need, such as admission requirements, program descriptions, their general guidelines, their curriculum, course descriptions, advisement, course load, tuition and fees, Financial Aid Programs, and many more.